Investment Management for Nonprofits and Associations

 Learn more about OCIOs and the difference between discretionary investment management and non-discretionary investment management for nonprofits.

-Most nonprofits benefit from segmenting reserves by time horizon and purpose.
+Many nonprofits choose to segment reserves by time horizon and purpose.
 Operating reserves covering near-term expenses are typically held in cash or cash equivalents.
 Intermediate reserves supporting needs within one to five years are invested more conservatively.
 Long-term reserves intended for use beyond five years can be allocated with a greater emphasis on growth.
 Each pool should have its own allocation targets and risk parameters documented in your Investment Policy Statement.

 In a discretionary investment management arrangement, your investment adviser manages portfolio decisions within the parameters defined by your Investment Policy Statement without requiring board approval for each trade.
 In a non-discretionary arrangement, the adviser makes recommendations and the board or committee approves each decision before execution.
 Most nonprofit and association clients engage on a discretionary basis because it allows for timely implementation, but both structures are common.